biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 `edge` satisfies 1 and 2, but not 3: `edge(A, C) == true` and `edge(C, D) == true`, but `edge(A, D) == false`.

 So that must be it, right?
-We just need to change `edge` to `is_path` and it'll work?
+We just need to change `edge` to `path` and it'll work?

 Hold on a second.
 There's another section on `equiv(a, b)`, which is defined as `!comp(a, b) && !comp(b, a)` (`a` and `b` are considered *equal* if neither precedes the other), as follows: